Valerian Gracias: Biography

 On 29 November 1952 Pope Pius XII announced he would create 24 new cardinals, increasing the size of the College of Cardinals to 70 members, its maximum at the time.
-When one of those Pius named died on 28 December, the Vatican announced on 29 December that Gracias would be made a cardinal, the first from India.
+When one of them died on 28 December, the Vatican announced on 29 December that Gracias would be made a cardinal, the first from India.
 He was made Cardinal-Priest of S. Maria in Via Lata in the consistory of 12 January 1953.
 Gracias was considered to be a conservative.
 The Portuguese government denied reports that it was displeased with the honor bestowed upon Gracias.

 He was one of the 51 cardinal electors in the 1958 papal conclave and one of the 80 in the conclave of 1963.
 He attended the Second Vatican Council (1962–1965), where he was one of 21 Council participants to present the closing messages of the Council on 8 December 1965.
 He hosted the first papal visit to India in 1964, when Pope Paul VI attended the International Eucharistic Congress in Bombay, preceded by a symposium of Catholic theologians to which he invited Hans Küng.
 He later said that Pope Paul VI's Bombay visit inspired his encyclical Populorum progressio (1967).
 In 1970 he was one of 15 prelates chosen to organize the 1971 Synod of Bishops, and he supported Pope Paul against critics of his approach to church governance and insistence of priestly celibacy.
 From 1954 to 1972, he was President of the Catholic Bishops' Conference of India and in 1972 helped overcome Vatican skepticism and win Pope Paul's approval of the formation of the Federation of Asian Bishops' Conferences.

 He fell ill in May 1978 and did not participate in the conclave of August 1978.
 Gracias died from cancer in Bombay 11 September 1978 at age 77.
 He was buried in Holy Name Cathedral in Mumbai.